boblmbq/school_py_project-chatbot/tasks.md

 # task 1
 write fn for printing the answer

-# \_\_(done
+done

 # task 2

-check all errors while speaking with chatbot and solve them

-# \_\_(done

-(1 make the response unpredictable
+1 make the response unpredictable

-(1.1 get the response and check the similarity to all patterns
+  1.1 get the response and check the similarity to all patterns

-    (1.1.2 when the similarity is more then 0.7 then check if we have allready the same pattern (1.1.2.1 if not then add the pattern there (1.1.2.1.1 write data array to intents.json file (1.1.2.2 if yes then don't
+      1.1.2 when the similarity is more then 0.63 then check if we have allready the same pattern 1.1.2.1 if not then add the pattern there 1.1.2.1.1 write data array to intents.json file 1.1.2.2 if yes then don't

-    (1.1.3 when the similarity is less then 0.7 then create new pattern without anything (1.1.3.1 ask the user to help with responses (1.1.3.2 tags
+      1.1.3 when the similarity is less then 0.63 then create new pattern without anything 1.1.3.1 ask the user to help with responses 1.1.3.2 tags
-      (1.1.3.3 write it to data array
+        1.1.3.3 write it to data array
-      (1.1.3.4 write data array to intents.json file
+        1.1.3.4 write data array to intents.json file

-    (1.1.4 get response
+      1.1.4 get response

-(1.2 end
+  1.2 end
-# \_\_(done

-2 write a function that will speak all the time speak with user and answer on his question
+done

 # task 3

-write a function for probability
+2 write a function that will speak all the time speak with user and answer on his question by recursion

+done

 # task 4
+look for ai methods

+# task 5
+simplify and enchance the code as possible as I can

+# task 6
+write a .README file for teacher

+# task 7
-write fn for own equation
+write a function for math functions

+f(x) = ax^2 + bx + c
+f(x) = a^x